 Should I rinse a raw turkey?

-No – you do not and should not rinse your raw turkey unless it has been sitting in a brine solution.
+No – you do not need to and should not rinse your raw turkey unless it has been sitting in a brine solution.
 Rinsing meat provides no benefits for food safety or cooking.
 In fact, rinsing the bird can spread bacteria (cross-contamination) to your kitchen through juices that may splash onto surfaces and utensils.

 The only time you should rinse a turkey is if you have soaked it in a brine.
 Rinsing after brining helps to remove excess salt from the surface of the skin and meat.